iohubos/iohubos/README.md

 Each line of the file, not starting with a `#`, is a route definition.

-The format of the forward definition is:
+The format of the route definition is:

 ```bash
 DESTINATION/NETMASK:GATEWAY